partnerships

 The SVPAZ members, and now the Community Network participants, have interacted with the students and staff in many individual ways – in class and in other settings.
 One could imagine that just this contact and support has so impacted the self esteem of the students and staff that any programs the school created would have worked.
 Just knowing that someone in the community cares about them and believes in them may have raised the self image of the school’s students and staff so that they have begun to again believe in themselves and their possibility of success.

-The SVPAZ and Community Network interaction with the students has been in addition to the interactions of the other non-profit groups that are providing mentoring and other necessary services at Camelback HS.
+The SVPAZ and Community Network interaction with the students has been in addition to the interactions of the other non-profit groups that are providing mentoring and other necessary services at Camelback High School.